-Further undercutting the regime's authority is the widespread dollar economy that emerged as a consequence of foreign presence and remittances from abroad (now banned by the Helms-Burton Act).
-The dollarization of the Cuban economy-a phenomenon now legalized by the Cuban regime as a result of its inability to control it-has essentially eliminated the regime's authority to dictate the country's monetary policy.
+Further undercutting the regime's authority is the widespread dollar economy that has emerged as a consequence of foreign presence and remittances from abroad, estimated at \$800 million annually, which the Helms-Burton Act had banned until the spring of 1998.
+Today about 50 percent of the Cuban population has access to dollars.
+The dollarization in the early 1990s of the Cuban economy-a phenomenon legalized by the Cuban regime as a result of its inability to control it-significantly reduced the regime's ability to dictate the country's monetary policy.
+That development in part prompted the regime to impose restrictive exchange controls in 2003 and to try to "de-dollarize" the economy by penalizing use of dollars beginning in 2004.